-Students will be given the opportunity to participate in a wide range of activities and will select two to study in detail.
+Students will be given the opportunity to participate in a wide range of activities.
 Within their activities they will be guided and encouraged to develop into an effective individual performer and team player and will learn various rules of all games and activities.
 Each student will develop their ability to evaluate their own and other's performances by means of practice, coaching and refereeing or umpiring.
-Within all lessons, students will follow aspects of health related exercise and will develop their understanding of the effects of exercise on the body.
+Within all lessons, students will follow aspects of health-related exercise and will develop their understanding of the effects of exercise on the body.